bharath12b5/mvn-linux/Building-MariaDB-10.1-on-RHEL-7,-RHEL6,-SLES-12-and-Ubuntu-16.04.md

 # Building MariaDB

+Below versions of MariaDB are available in respective distributions at the time of this recipe creation:

+*    RHEL   7     has `5.5.47`
+*    SLES   12    has `10.0.25-20.6.1`
+*    Ubuntu 16.04 has `10.0.25`

-MariaDB version 10.1 has been successfully build and tested for Linux on z systems.
-Following instructions can be used for RHEL 7/6 and SLES12 and Ubuntu 16.04.
+The instructions provided below specify the steps to build MariaDB v10.1 on Linux on the IBM z Systems for RHEL 6/7, SLES 12 and Ubuntu 16.04.

 _**General Notes:**_
 i) _When following the steps below please use a standard permission user unless otherwise specified._